rafaeldevs/word-counter/QUICKSTART.md

 # Babashka Tasks Quickstart Guide

-This guide provides an overview of the tasks available for this word counting tool and document statistical analysis using Babashka.
+This guide provides an overview of the Babashka tasks available for this word counting tool and document statistical analysis using Babashka.
 Each task has a specific function and can be executed via the command line.

+> *Babashka Task* a discrete unit of work that can be executed independently or as part of a sequence of its kind.

+> *Babashka* is a native Clojure interpreter for scripting with fast startup.

+> Clojure is a concise, powerful, and performant general-purpose  programming language that runs on the Java Virtual Machine, Common Language Runtime, JavaScript runtimes (aka Node.js or modern mobile/desktop web browsers), and Babashka.

+See the [Babashka documentation](https://github.com/babashka/babashka#installation) for more information

+## Requirements

+This project ships with batteries included.
+In other words after installing Babashka and granting the correct permissions to the `word-count.sh` and `metronome.clj` files you should be able to issue commands successfully.

+- babashka v1.3.18

+## How to Use

+1. **Install Babashka**: Make sure you have Babashka installed on your system.
+You can download it from [Babashka GitHub](https://github.com/babashka/babashka).

+2. **Execute Tasks**: The first two tasks are ready, rest need QA

+3. **Customize**: In development

+By following this guide, you can efficiently utilize the Babashka tasks to manage and analyze word counts and reading times in your directory.

 ## Tasks

+The following task can be executed on the command line

 1. **Directory**
    - **Description:** Given a directory sums the number of words and more